Introducing the Dyop®

 The smallest colored Dyop ring (Blue/Black or Green/White) you can detect as spinning indicates your color acuity profile.

-The center row of numbers between the smallest rings you can detect as spinning is the measure of your color acuity.
+The row of numbers below the smallest colored ring you can detect as spinning is the measure of your color acuity.

 https://www.dyop.net/documents/Dyslexia_and_Color_Perception-SandraStark.pdf